hphelion/documentation/upload-publish-partner-images135.md

 * [Understand required attributes and properties](#publishReqAttsProps)

 ### Installing tools ### {#toolsInstall}
-To interact with the HP Cloud Image API, you need to install the Nova and Glance client tools.
+To interact with the HP Helion Public Cloud Image API, you need to install the Nova and Glance client tools.
 If your platform does not support the Glance client, you can use the curl command.

 #### The Nova and Glance client tools #### {#publishInstallGlance}
 Openstack's Nova client tool provides API access to the Nova service.
-Openstack's Glance client tool provides the `glance` command, which is the preferred method for interacting with the HP Cloud Image API.
+Openstack's Glance client tool provides the `glance` command, which is the preferred method for interacting with the HP Helion Public Cloud Image API.
 Refer to [Openstack's documentation](http://docs.openstack.org/user-guide/content/install_clients.html) or [Cloud 13.5 CLI Installation Instructions](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for information on installing the Nova and Glance client tools.

 If the Glance client is not available for your platform, see the alternate instructions below for [installing curl](#installCurl).

 #### The curl command #### {#installCurl}
-The preferred method for interacting with the HP Cloud Image API is to use the `glance` command in the Glance client tool.
+The preferred method for interacting with the HP Helion Public Cloud Image API is to use the `glance` command in the Glance client tool.
 If the `glance` command is not available for your platform, you can manage your images using the `curl` command.

 **Important:** Before using curl, ensure that you have acquired a token and [configured environment variables](#publishConfigEnv) for your system.

 ### Configuring environment variables ### {#publishConfigEnv}
 Before using the Glance client (or curl) to manage images, ensure you have followed these instructions to set your environment variables.
-To interact with HP Cloud Image API endpoint, appropriately set the following environment variables:
+To interact with HP Helion Public Cloud Image API endpoint, appropriately set the following environment variables:

 <ul>
 <li>OS_USERNAME</li>